-- 2.1.
-Serves or isbe located in a priority low to moderate income area. - 2.
-Encourages job skills training, education Address Slum and Blight conditions. - 3.
-Coordinate with other redevelopment and entrepreneurship - 4.3.
-Provides expanded economic opportunities for education, including jobs related skills training to increase workforce participation and better employment opportunities for populations that are experiencing economic disparities identified in the "Understanding Racial Inequity in Alachua County" Report (2018).in the surrounding area. - 5.4.
-Increases Increase economic opportunities in distressed and under-utilized areas that considers those area's per capita income, the percentage of persons living at or below poverty and unemployment rates. - 6.5.
-Estimates Estimate the number of new jobs, and or the creation, retention, expansion of businesses as a result of the grantproject. - 7.6.
-Applicants will highlight their project proposal's Highlight the project's applicability to the County's Economic Element, specifically found in objectives: 1.4 EDUCATION AND EMPLOYMENT, 1.5 EXPAND ECONOMIC OPPORTUNITIES AND REDUCE POVERTY, 1.6 LIVABLE COMMUNITIES, 1.7 LOCAL FOOD-
+- 1. Serves or be located in a priority low to moderate income area. - 2.
+Address Slum and Blight conditions. - 3.
+Coordinate with other redevelopment and economic opportunities in the surrounding area. - Increase economic opportunities in distressed and under-utilized areas that considers those area's per capita income, the percentage of persons living at or below poverty and unemployment rates. - 5.
+Estimate the number of new jobs, and or the creation, retention, expansion of businesses as a result of the project. - Highlight the project's applicability to the County's Economic Element, specifically found in objectives: 1.4 - EDUCATION AND EMPLOYMENT, 1.5 - EXPAND ECONOMIC OPPORTUNITIES AND REDUCE POVERTY, 1.6 LIVABLE COMMUNITIES, 1.7 LOCAL FOOD

-ReviewProject Funding
+Project Funding